 - 40% reduced company car tax (2018)

 The overall signal from the majority of political parties is that it should always be economically beneficial to choose zero and low emission cars over high emission cars.
-This is obtained with the “polluter pays principle” in the car tax system.
-High taxes for high emission cars and lower taxes for low and zero emission cars.
+This is obtained with the “polluter pays principle” in the car tax system, which implies high taxes for high emission cars and lower taxes for low and zero-emission cars.
 Introducing taxes on polluting cars can finance incentives for zero emission cars without any loss in revenues.

 Norwegian EV policy history